dotlang/language/README.md

 Python uses same approach with a `setup.py` file containing similar data like Perl.
 Java without maven has a packaging but not a dependency management system.
 For dep, you create a `pom.xml` file and describe requirements + their version.
 C# has dll method which is contains byte-code of the source package.
 DLL has a version metadata but no dep management.
 For dep it has NuGet.

-##Misc

-- Compiler will decide which methods should be inlined.
-- Rule of locality: You should write a piece of code at the nearest location to where it applies (e.g. constraints).